coryjamesfisher/Udacity-FSWD-Neighborhood-Map-Project/README.md

  2. Technologies Used
 	 Vagrant - For Virtual Machine Creation
-	 NodeJS & NPM - for Proxying of Twitter Calls & Serving of index.html
+	 NodeJS, NPM, Express.js - for Proxying of Twitter Calls & Serving of index.html
 	 jQuery & Knockout.js - For Front End Development